Intelligent-Silicon/AutoUnattend/offlineServicing.md

 These can include language packs, windows update packages, drivers, and programs for users.

 This pass runs during the windowsPE Microsoft-Windows-Setup pass, by extracting and installing windows, and the runs the DISM (Deployment Image Servicing and Management) program.
+It probably doesnt work with ```.ESD``` files though.?

 https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism